Program Deadlines and Report Submissions

 Quick links for deadline submissions.

-As part of the OURS Summer Scholar Programs, each scholar is required to make a formal presentation at Student Scholars Day.
+As part of the OURS Summer Scholar Programs, each scholar must make a formal presentation at Student Scholars Day.
 Many scholars and their mentors will also continue on to make formal presentations, or present papers at regional, national, and international conferences.

-In addition to these presentations, scholars are obligated to write a final report.
-This report is inclusive of program reflections, as well as a formal academic paper.
-Please note the guidelines below.
+In addition to these presentations, scholars are obligated to write a final manuscript.
+This report is inclusive of a program reflection, as well as a formal academic paper.

-Submit your Summer Scholars Program Narrative through the Online Form
+Submit your Summer Scholars Program Reflection through the Online Form

 Submission Procedure